Skip to content

 New transaction details

-I tightened hierarchy, labels, and status treatment so users can understand transaction state in one pass without losing depth.
+I tightened hierarchy, labels, and status chips so users could understand transaction state in one pass.

 Old vs new, side by side